Your acceptance of the Housing Application and Agreement means that you agree to and accept the following Terms and Conditions:

 - Sales, Solicitation, and Peddling: Sales, solicitation, and peddling are prohibited within University residential areas.

 - Student Conduct: Students at the University of Virginia are subject to all Federal, State, and local laws, as well as the University's Standards of Conduct, academic, financial, and non-academic rules and regulations.
-The specific University policies and regulations are listed in the University of Virginia Record.
 This License prohibits violations of those laws and regulations.
+All sections of this document and any policies referenced by it are considered formal requirements and part of Housing & Residence Life policies.
+Failure to adhere to these laws, regulations, and requirements may result in immediate removal from University housing, Interim Suspension, and/or disciplinary proceedings.
+Removal from University housing based on such failure does not release you from the financial obligations owed for the term of the License.

 - Criminal Conviction or Protective Order: If you are arrested and/or convicted of any felony or any crime requiring your registration on the Sex Offender or Crimes Against Minors Registry (SOR), or if you become subject to a protective order at any time during the Term of this License, you are required within seventy-two (72) hours of the arrest and/or conviction or entry of the protective order, to notify Housing & Residence Life in writing.
 Housing & Residence Life reserves the right to cancel this License if, in the sole judgment of the University, you or your invited guest may pose a threat of substantial harm to persons or to University property or if the University determines that this License was granted on the basis of inaccurate or incomplete information.